Estimated reading time: 5 minutes

 Timing considerations – Clearly articulate those church events that would conflict with sabbatical approval.
 For instance, if Christmas is a busy time of year, clearly state that sabbaticals are not allowed during the Christmas season.

-Responsibility coverage – This should include identification of who will take the temporary responsibilities and designated preparation time to ensure a smooth transition.
+Responsibility coverage – This should include identifying who will assume the temporary responsibilities and the designated preparation time to ensure a smooth transition.

-Funding – The policy should provide information on how much of the sabbatical will be funded above and beyond the continuation of wage and benefit compensation.
+Funding – The policy should specify how much of the sabbatical will be funded, beyond the continuation of wages and benefits.

 This would describe the kinds of expenses that would and would not be covered.
 For instance, clarify if sabbatical funding will include compensation for travel or continuing education expenses.

-Vacation time considerations – Articulate if vacation time is considered or not considered part of the leave hours.
+Vacation time considerations – Articulate whether vacation time is included in the leave hours.

 Sabbatical summary – Explain the kinds of information the governing body requires from the employee upon returning from a sabbatical.